How to Lose Water Weight: 5 Ways to Prevent and Avoid

-For many people, the topic of how to lose water weight is a major concern.
+For many people, how to lose water weight is a major concern.
 For some, losing water weight is a quick way to meet weight loss goals.
 For others, excess water weight can cause health impacts like bloating and swelling.
 Whatever your reason, understanding how to manage water weight is key to feeling your best.

 What Causes Water Weight?